bbpaudel/paudel-labwebsite/index.md

 ---
-# P<sup>3</sup> Systems Biology Lab
+title: P<sup>3</sup> Systems Biology Lab
+---

+{% capture text %}
 Welcome to the **Paudel Lab** at the University of Virginia Comprehensive Cancer Center.
 We develop **data-driven and systems biology approaches** to understand cancer metabolism, drug response, and cellular heterogeneity by integrating multi-omics data, computational modeling, and experimental measurements.

-The long-term objective of our research program is to gain a predictive understanding of how dysregulated signaling (altered metabolism, transport etc.) gives rise to emergent cancer phenotypes and their associated vulnerabilities.
+The long-term objective of our research program is to gain a predictive understanding of how dysregulated signaling (altered metabolism, transport, etc.) gives rise to emergent cancer phenotypes and their associated vulnerabilities.
+{% endcapture %}

+{%
+  include feature.html
+  image="images/Logo_Paudel.png"
+  title="P<sup>3</sup> Systems Biology Lab" text=text
+%}

 {% include section.html %}

 ## Highlights